One-Way Attack Cruise Drone

 Real-World Usage

-- ▸ Iranian Shahed-136 / Russian Geran-2 — used in mass salvos against Ukrainian energy grid (2022–present)
+- ▸ Iranian Shahed-136 / Russian Geran-2 — mass salvos against Ukrainian energy grid (5,000+ launched/month by late 2025 per ISIS analysis)

 - ▸ Houthi Samad-3 / Waid-class — strikes on Saudi/UAE oil infrastructure and Red Sea shipping

-- ▸ Ukrainian long-range strike drones (Liutyi, Bober) hitting Russian refineries 1,000+ km from front
+- ▸ Ukrainian Liutyi, Bober — long-range strike drones hitting Russian refineries 1,000+ km from front

 Counters This Drone